RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Sampler.md

 The RS-MET Sampler Engine
 ===========================

-...is still very much under construction...
+...is still in early stages and very much under construction...

 The RS-MET sampler engine is built around sfz which is a popular text-based file format to specify sample-based instruments.
 In sfz, the instrument is specified in terms of so called opcodes where